Rangiora High School: Notable alumni

-Giant redwood
+History

+A School Council was established in 1921 to give pupils a role in school affairs, and a Nursery School in 1938 to provide pupils with practical experience at child care.
+The school farm was developed in the 1920s during the tenure of Mr. J. E. Strachan as principal, enabling the school to offer a full range of agricultural courses.
+The farm was originally 130 acres but this has since changed.

 A giant redwood tree is in the grounds of the school.
 It was planted in 1887 to mark Queen Victoria's Diamond Jubilee and has now grown into a very large tree.